-- Download the appropriate TP-LINK factory file and rename this file as recovery.bin - Set your computer's Ethernet network adapter to a static IP address on the subnet you will be using for the new device.
-This can be any network number of your choice, but it is recommended that you use the 192.168.1.x subnet because it will put devices on the network you will eventually need to use to complete the installation.
-For example, you can give your computer a static IP such as 192.168.1.10 with a netmask of 255.255.255.0.
-You can choose any number for the fourth octet, as long as it is not within the range of DHCP addresses you will be providing as shown below. - Connect an Ethernet cable from your computer to the network switch, and another cable from the LAN port of the PoE adapter to the switch.
+- Download the appropriate TP-LINK factory file and rename this file as recovery.bin - Set your computer's Ethernet network adapter to a static IP address of 192.168.0.100. - Connect an Ethernet cable from your computer to the network switch, and another cable from the LAN port of the PoE adapter to the switch.
 Finally connect an Ethernet cable from the POE port to the node, but leave the device powered off for now.